India

 Bronze sculptures and figurines for sale in a village market in Orchha

-Bronze sculptures and figurines for sale in a village market in Orchha © Matyas Rehak
+Bronze figurines and sculptures gleam in the sunlight at a local village market in Orchha. © Matyas Rehak

 A group of women and young girls sitting on the street in Orchha